jimitrawal/Personal-Portfolio/README.md

 - Interactive Bootstrap carousel for highlighting featured projects.
 - Fully responsive layout ensuring seamless viewing across all devices.
 - Stylish and user-friendly forms and input elements.
-- Carousel testimonials to present feedback and endorsements from clients or colleagues.
 - Integrated contact form using Formspree.

 ## Usage